Is Revision Rhinoplasty Dangerous?Facial Plastic Surgery

 What does a revision rhinoplasty involve?

-Revision rhinoplasty involves reshaping and resizing the nose after a failed nose job.
-In this operation, the doctor alters the internal and external structure of the nose once again to eliminate its defects and improve its function.
+Revision rhinoplasty involves reshaping and resizing the nose after an unsatisfactory rhinoplasty.
+In this operation, the doctor alters the internal and external structure of the nose once again in order to eliminate its defects and improve its function.

 Will I need a graft for revision rhinoplasty?
 Why?